K. D. Sethna: Joining the Sri Aurobindo Ashram

 Sethna and his wife arrived in the Ashram in December 1927.
-After having met the Mother and Sri Aurobindo, he decided to join the Ashram along with his wife, who was renamed "Lalita", which is a name of one of Radha’s companions.
+After having met the Mother and Sri Aurobindo, he decided to join the Ashram along with his wife, who was renamed "Lalita", which is a name of one of Radha's companions.
 Sethna received from Sri Aurobindo the new name "Amal Kiran", meaning "Pure Ray".

 As a first work, Sethna was given the task of managing the Ashram stores, looking after the various practical needs of the members.
 Much of his free time he dedicated to developing his poetry, regularly sending his numerous creations to Sri Aurobindo for getting his opinion and corrections.
 In 1936 Sri Aurobindo started sending him his handwritten texts of his literary main work Savitri: A Legend and a Symbol for typing.
-As a result, there also followed a correspondence on Sri Aurobindo’s spiritual poetry, discussing its peculiar characteristics, its style and planes of inspiration.
+As a result, there also followed a correspondence on Sri Aurobindo's spiritual poetry, discussing its peculiar characteristics, its style and planes of inspiration.

 Some time in 1937, Sethna and his wife were divorced, and he married Sehra, a Parsi friend of his youth from Bombay.
 She remained his companion until her death in 1980.
-The death of Sehra and the death of his nephew the noted advocate Dhun Canteenwalla is said to have nearly caused him to lose his equipoise.
+The death of Sehra and the death of his nephew the noted advocate Dhun Canteen Wall is said to have nearly caused him to lose his equipoise.

 Mother India

 In 1949, the journal Mother India was started by the Ashram.
-Its purpose was to discuss current topics, both National and International, from a viewpoint which was in line with Sri Aurobindo’s thought, although it was not directly meant to be his mouthpiece.
+Its purpose was to discuss current topics, both National and International, from a viewpoint which was in line with Sri Aurobindo's thought, although it was not directly meant to be his mouthpiece.
 Sethna was appointed its editor, and he sent all his political articles for approval to Sri Aurobindo.
-However, after Sri Aurobindo’s departure in 1950 the Mother advised Sethna not to touch directly on politics.
+However, after Sri Aurobindo's departure in 1950 the Mother advised Sethna not to touch directly on politics.

 The articles were not only on Sri Aurobindo and his yoga, but also included many other topics in the field of literature, culture and art.
 The authors were, apart from the editor himself, other members of the Ashram or followers of Sri Aurobindo and sometimes also outsiders.

 Literary works

 Apart from his contributions in Mother India, Sethna also occasionally published articles in other journals and wrote more than fifty books on Sri Aurobindo, the Mother, integral Yoga, poetry, science, philosophy, ancient Indian history and other subjects.
 His great sense of humour came out in his title Light and Laughter.

 Sethna was born a Parsi-Zoroastrian, but discontinued its practice after becoming a disciple of Sri Aurobindo.
 He celebrated his 100th birthday in 2004.
-At the time of his death, at the age of 106 On June 29, 2011., he was one of the world's oldest living authors.
-The last few years of his life he had stayed at the Ashram Nursing Home.
+At the time of his death, at the age of 106, on June 29, 2011, he was one of the world's oldest living authors.
+For the last few years of his life, he had stayed at the Ashram Nursing Home.

 His sister Minnie Canteenwalla, was also a poet of some repute within the Aurobindo community.
 She was married to Nariman Canteenwalla (sometimes spelled Canteenwala).